-FELLOWS: Congratulations to Paula and Georg on their election as Fellows to the College on Trinity Monday.
+FELLOWSHIP: Congratulations to Prof. Rachel Evans on her election as Fellow to the College on Trinity Monday.

 Congratulations to all the students who were elected as Scholars of the College on Trinity Monday and in particular to the students who sat the Chemistry Scholar examinations*.

 Laura Katharine Finnegan

 Congratulations to the Gunnlaugsson group whose article ‘Synthesis, crystal structure and EPR spectroscopic analysis of novel copper complexes formed from N-pyridyl-4-nitro-1,8-naphthalimide ligands’ (Dalton Trans., 2014,43,6468-6479, DOI: 10.1039/C3DT53323A) was one of the top 20 most accessed Dalton Transactions articles from the 1900+ articles published in 2014.
 The work was carried out in collaboration with Dr. Jonathan A. Kitchen, a former IRCSET and SFI postdoctoral fellow in the Gunnlaugsson group in the TBSI and now a lecturer in inorganic chemistry at the Department of Chemistry, University of Southampton, and with Dr. Grace Morgan and a Postdoctoral Fellow from her laboratory, Dr. Paulo N. Martinho, at the School of Chemistry and Chemical Biology, UCD.
 To view the web collection of 2014’s most accessed Dalton Transactions articles, click here.

 Prof. Daniel Kelly (Dept. of Mechanical and Manufacturing Engineering)

 Congratulations to Prof. Wolfgang Schmitt (School of Chemistry) one of seven researchers at Trinity College Dublin awarded EU European Research Council (ERC) prestigious grants.